chkfu/edtrack-workflow-integration-toolkit/README.md

 The Content is the work panel for the application, enabling users to adjust the configurations for data transformation and further analysis.

-(1) Browse button: Opens a file dialog to select an input dataset.
+(1) Browse button: Opens a file dialog to select an input dataset.<br/>
-(2) Preview button: Displays a pop-up window with tables or diagrams, including export options.
+(2) Preview button: Displays a pop-up window with tables or diagrams, including export options.<br/>
-(3) Export Button: Opens a file dialog to choose an output destination.
+(3) Export Button: Opens a file dialog to choose an output destination.<br/>
-(4) Navigation Button: Moves between workflow pages.
+(4) Navigation Button: Moves between workflow pages.<br/>
-(5) Reset Button: Restores the current page to default settings.
+(5) Reset Button: Restores the current page to default settings.<br/>

 <br/>
-___

-## VIII.
+## IX.
 Dependencies
 - Python 3.10
 - pandas 2.3.3
 - numpy 2.3.4